-This artwork depicts the standing nude in a landscape just outside of Charleston, South Carolina.
-The river separates two coastal islands between the harbour and the Atlantic Ocean.
+The river separates two coastal islands between the harbor and the Ocean.
 The early morning scene appears deceptively remote with no evidence of further habitation.

 The artwork immediately reads as a view of a solitary figure before a stretch of water.
 However, as with many landscapes, it is also an abstract composition of horizontal bands of varying colors and widths.
 The basic configuration is accented by the sloping wedge of vegetation at the bottom.
 This angular patch of green gives way to the water in the lower right.